Privacy group challenges $5B Facebook settlement

 EPIC says the deal, which also includes new privacy oversight and transparency requirements for Facebook, would extinguish more than 26,000 existing consumer complaints against Facebook that are pending at the FTC.

-Facebook and the FTC did not immediately respond to a message for comment.
+Facebook declined to comment.
+The FTC did not immediately respond to a message for comment.

 EPIC first filed a complaint against Facebook over privacy violations in 2009.